 This is the step-by-step process that I recommend:

 Install a cylinder or improved cylinder* choke tube.

-Spray the bore of your gun and then spray your brush very liberally until it's dripping (I use a wide mouth jar filled with Hoppe's #9 and dip my brush in it from time to time to keep it wet) and begin to “scrub” the barrel from the chamber to the muzzle end for several minutes.
+Spray the bore of your gun very liberally until it's dripping.
+I use a wide mouth jar filled with Hoppe's #9 and dip my brush in it from time to time to keep it wet.
+I “scrub” the barrel from the chamber to the muzzle end for several minutes.
 I recommend no less than 4-5 minutes.
-Really scrub it and use additional solvent on your brush and/or in the bore, as needed, to keep it very wet.
+Really scrub it and use additional Hoppe's on your brush and in the bore, as needed, to keep it very wet.
 DO NOT SWAB IT OR DRY IT.

-After your scrub (for at least 4-5 minutes, longer is better – don't cheat on the time) let the barrel set wet, don't swab it, for at least 10-15 minutes at room temperature.
+After your scrub, for at least 4-5 minutes, longer is better so don't cheat on the time, let the barrel set wet, don't swab it, for at least 10-15 minutes at room temperature.

 Now, it's time to use the cotton patches.
-(I usually switch to a Tynex/plastic bore brush for this operation but you can use an older brass brush.)
-Place a patch over the brush and swab your barrel until at least 1 comes out clean and dry.
+I usually switch to a Tynex bore brush for this operation but you can use an older brass brush.
+Place a patch over the brush and swab your barrel until at least 1 patch comes out clean and dry.